-reviewing and approving overall business strategy developed and recommended by Management;
+- reviewing and approving overall business strategy developed and recommended by Management; - ensuring that decisions and investments are consistent with long-term strategic goals; - · ensuring the Bank is operated to preserve its financial integrity and in accordance with policies approved by the Board:

-- ensuring that decisions and investments are consistent with long-term strategic goals; - ensuring the Bank is operated to preserve its financial integrity and in accordance with policies approved by the Board; - providing oversight in ensuring that the Bank's risk appetite and activities are consistent with the strategic intent, operating environment, effective internal controls, capital sufficiency and regulatory standards; - overseeing, through the Audit Committee, the quality and integrity of the Bank's accounting and financial reporting systems, disclosure controls and procedures, internal controls and risk management systems; and - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank.
+- providing oversight in ensuring that the Bank's risk appetite and activities are consistent with the strategic intent, operating environment, effective internal controls, capital sufficiency and regulatory standards; - · overseeing, through the Audit Committee, the quality and integrity of the accounting and financial reporting systems, disclosure controls and procedures and internal controls; and through the Risk Committee the quality of the risk management processes and systems; and - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank.

-In 2003, the Board and its Committees held a total of 36 meetings.
-Prior to each meeting, Members are provided with timely and complete information, to enable Members to fulfil their responsibilities.
+In 2004, the Board and its Committees held a total of 38 meetings.
+Prior to each meeting, Members are provided with timely and complete information to enable Members to fulfill their responsibilities.
 Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, risk management reports, budgets, forecasts, and reports of variances from budgets and forecasts.

 The Board and its Committees have separate and independent access to the Bank's senior management and to the company secretary.
-The Directors, in addition, could take independent professional advice from legal firms, at the Bank's expense.
+The Directors, in addition, could take independent professional advice from legal firms at the Bank's expense.
 The role of the company secretary is defined.
 He attends all board meetings and ensures that board procedures and applicable regulations are complied with.